 Be careful googling products, and don't buy from unknown online stores if you're not an expert at evaluating them for safety.
 Try using Web of Trust (a browser extension) to help you evaluate sites.
 In the list of sites for ideas and deals, below, we reveal the corporate ownership of the sites.

-Ask your bank for a virtual credit card to use for online shopping to keep your real credit card out of harm's way.
-Maybe this can also help keep you from over-spending.
+Consider getting a virtual credit card to use for online shopping to keep your real credit card out of harm's way, or use digital payment services (and the online stores that enable them).

 Check for a product manual and support options on the brand's website.
 Look around the site for customer forums, and see if the company seems responsive to customers' questions and problems.